vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 # TESTING

-## testing the right length and values for the matching network
+## Testing the right length and values for the matching network

 Soldered on C1 and C2 capacitors of 2.2pF.
 A value of 12nH was taken for the coil.
 The total length of the last piece of the antenna is 1.25 cm. (measured from the outer corner)